sean-smith/scale-out-computing-on-aws/docs/tutorials/troubleshoot-job-queue.md

-If capacity is being provisioned correctly, go back to SOCA and run `pbsnodes -a`.
+If capacity is being provisioned correctly, go back to Scale-Out Computing on AWS and run `pbsnodes -a`.
 Verify the capacity assigned to your job ID (refer to `resources_available.compute_node`) is in `state = free`.

 ~~~hl_lines="7"
 pbsnodes -a